TheCrowned/Post-Pay-Counter/readme.txt

 == Screenshots ==
 1. Post Pay Counter general stats (i.e. all author are shown).
 The provided datapicker allows to edit the time range and select the wished stats
-2. Post Pay Counter per author stats.
-Datapicker avaiable here, too
+2. Post Pay Counter per author stats
 3. Post Pay Counter settings page
-4. Use the tooltips beside each field to know what you can do with them
+4. Stats responsive layout
-5. Stats responsive layout
+5. The tooltip with all the counting details
-6. The tooltip with all the counting details
+6. Extensive documentation in options tooltips